- Medicare supplement insurance is also called Medigap.

 - Your previous Medigap policy or Medicare Advantage plan ended its coverage or committed fraud.

-- You moved out of the service area of your Medicare Advantage plan or Medicare SELECT policy.
+- You moved out of the service area of your Medicare Advantage plan.

 The best time to purchase Medigap is during the 6-month open enrollment period that begins the month you turn 65-years old and are enrolled in Medicare Part B.